svgeesus/EuroMPE/performance-dac.md

 Needs level shifter for SPI.
 Use second SPI channel on Teensy 3.6.
 One quad shifter handles 2 CS plus SCLK and MOSI - enough for base board 2 voices and global CC board.
 A second shifter gives 4 more CS of which 3 are used for voices 3-4, 5-6 and 7-8.

 74AHCT125.
 One does 2 DAC (4 voices), second adds 4 more CS.
 Base 4-voice needs two because of the global channel, so one CS for that, two for the other four voices, one left spare.
 Or would each DAC need its own SCLK and MOSI?
 In that case one per 2 voices, plus one for global (3 for 4 voice, 5 for 8 voice).
+Better: one per 4 voices (SCLK, MOSI, 2CS) on each perf DAC board.
+Another o the global board (with SCLK, MOSI, CS)

 ## Vref